 Back to School Immunization Requirements

 Beginning fall of 2014, all students entering, transferring, or advancing into kindergarten through 12th grades will be required to show proof of receipt of 2 doses of mumps and 2 doses of rubella vaccine.
 In addition, students entering, transferring, or advancing into kindergarten, 6th, or 9th grades are required to show proof of receipt of 2 doses of varicella vaccine.
 Most students likely have already received the vaccine and simply need to provide the school with verifying documentation from their healthcare provider.
-To learn more, see Back to School PUBLICATIONS in the right-hand column.
+To learn more, see Fall 2017 School Immunization Requirements in the right-hand column.

 Information for Health Care Providers